Cost to flip a house in Ontario

 • Full gut renovation ($120,000–$200,000+): Down to the studs.
 New plumbing, electrical, HVAC, insulation, drywall, everything.
 5–6 months minimum.

-The HST warning most flippers miss: If your renovation removes or replaces more than 90% of the interior living space — excluding foundation, exterior walls, and roof — CRA classifies it as a "substantial renovation."
+The HST warning most flippers miss: If your renovation removes or replaces more than 90% of the interior living space — excluding foundation, exterior walls, and roof — CRA classifies it as a “substantial renovation.”
 That triggers HST (13%) on the full sale price.
-On a $700,000 sale, that's $91,000 in HST.
+On a $700,000 sale, that’s $91,000 in HST.
 Full gut renovations can hit this threshold.
-Mid-range renos usually don't — but always confirm with a tax accountant before you start.
+Mid-range renos usually don’t — but always confirm with a tax accountant before you start.
+See the full HST rules below, including the separate rules for new builds.

 Carrying Costs: The Silent Profit Killer